nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

 In the event that new tags are introduced in Autopsy, corresponding folders for these tags will be fashioned once the plugin is restarted.

 .. tip::
    In order to fabricate any missing tag directories, it's essential to first halt the ForensicVM's operations.
-It's advised to shut down the ForensicVM, subsequently close the plugin, and then reopen it via the Autopsy :term:`ForensicVM Client Plugin`.
+It's advised to shut down the ForensicVM, subsequently close the plugin, and then reopen it via the Autopsy ForensicVM Client Plugin.
 This procedure ensures that the environment is refreshed and ready to incorporate new changes.

-:term:`Evidence Disk` Creation
+Evidence Disk Creation
 --------------------------------

 The creation of the evidence disk is an automated process.
 When you transition a forensic image into a ForensicVM, regardless of whether the method employed is virtualization copy or linking to the forensic image, the evidence disk is fashioned during the final phase of this procedure.